 Betty Jean Bledsoe Lathan, 70, born to Rev Wilbart (deceased) and Daphinie Bledsoe, September 10,1948 in Marlin, Texas “Let Go” of this world Tuesday, April 3, 2019.
 Service of praise and celebration will be held Saturday April 13, 2019 at 11:00am at First United Methodist Church 300 North Main Street Midland, Texas 79701.
 Wake service will be held Friday April 12, 2019 6-8pm at Mt.
 Calvary Missionary Baptist Church.
 Arrangements entrusted to Dove Funeral Home of Abilene, TX; viewing Thomas Funeral Home 1502 N. Lamesa Rd.
 Midland, Texas 79701.
 Friday 12-4pm

-To send flowers in memory of Betty Jean Lathan, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Betty Jean Lathan, please visit our Heartfelt Sympathies Store.

 Betty the second of six children made education a big part of her life starting with Booker T. Washington, Marlin, Tx.
 1967 Levelland High graduate; Bachelor Science West Texas State University Canyon, Texas; and Masters Education Sul Ross State University, Alpine Texas.
 Her love for teaching carried her to Lamesa ISD, Ector ISD, Midland ISD, Milburn and Midland Academy Charter Schools.
 She gave her best to students as an English teacher and retired after 39 years for health reasons.